 Technology straight from motorsport ensures that the chassis provides exceptional responses.
-Solid ball joints on all suspension arms provide more accurate control compared with conventional elasto-kinematic bearings.
-Twenty-inch diameter lightweight, forged alloy wheels with newly-developed 265/35 sports tires on the front axle enhance steering behavior, while 21-inch diameter wheels with 325/30 tires at the rear axle improve traction.
+Solid ball joints on all suspension arms provide more accurate control compared with conventional elastic-kinematic bearings.
+Twenty-inch diameter lightweight, forged alloy wheels with newly developed 265/35 sports tires on the front axle enhance steering behavior, while 21-inch diameter wheels with 325/30 tires at the rear axle improve traction.

 As with all current 911 GT models, a Clubsport package is also available for the 911 GT3 RS at no extra cost.
 The package includes a roll-over bar, a manual fire extinguisher, preparation for a battery disconnect switch and a six-point harness on the driver’s seat for a comprehensive track day set-up.